BrownNPC/simple-ecs/README.md

 Before we jump into the example, understanding how this library is implemented will help us learn it easily.

 The heart of this ECS is the memory pool
 Think of the pool like a database or a spreadsheet.
 On the Y axis (columns) there are arrays of components

-	We use a struct called storage to hold the components arrays components can be any data type, but they cannot be interfaces These arrays are pre-allocated to a fixed size provided by the user
+We use a struct called storage to hold the components arrays components can be any data type, but they cannot be interfaces

+These arrays are pre-allocated to a fixed size provided by the user

-	an entity is just an index into these arrays
+An entity is just an index into these arrays

 So on the X axis there are entities which are just indexes
 ```go
 // stores slice of components
 type Storage[Component any] struct {